 With the GlobalMeet desktop apps, you can access your phone service from your Mac or Windows computer.
 You can use the desktop app to place calls, answer incoming calls, view recent and missed call logs, call someone back, and check your voicemail.
 Your caller ID number is the same as when you dial out from your desk phone.

 The following sections guide you through basic voicemail management and call handling using the desktop app.

 Note: If you have a meeting account, you can also use the desktop app to host and attend meetings, manage meeting recordings, and update your account and meeting settings.
 Learn more »

 The desktop app is available for Mac and Windows computers in the Download Center.

 The left panel lets you navigate around the app.
 Click the:

-- Home tab to sign in to your Outlook Calendar and view your day's agenda.
-You can join GlobalMeet meetings and other meeting services (like Zoom, Google Hangouts, and Webex) from your Outlook calendar with one click.
+- Home tab to sign in to your Google or Outlook calendar and view your day's agenda.
+You can join GlobalMeet meetings and other meeting services (like Zoom, Google Hangouts, and Webex) from your calendar with one click.

 - Calls tab to open the dialpad for calling and to view recent and missed call logs, call someone back, and check your voicemail.